PaloAltoNetworks/terraform-templates/sample/README.md

 it will automatically delete every object that was created by the template.

 If you don’t want to deploy the VM-Series firewall, just rename the deploy_pavm.tf file extension to something else.

+# Troubleshooting

+The first time you deploy this project, you may get an error that you need to 'Opt In' to the Palo Alto Networks VM-Series licensing agreement.
+Just follow the link provided to accept the agreement, wait 3-4 minutes, then try again.